Wonder Loom: Description

-The Wonder Loom is a plastic pegboard style loom measuring 2.25 inch by 11.75 inch with 3 rows of 13 pegs each.
-Colorful elastics are placed on the pins and then looped using a hooked picking tool.
+The Wonder Loom is a plastic pegboard style loom measuring 2.25 inch by 11.75 inch with 3 rows of rounded C-shaped pegs. colorful, latex free elastics are placed on the pins and then looped using a hooked picking tool.
 This produces strings of interconnected loops called Brunnian links, which depending on the pattern used, forms jewelry, headbands, keychains, action figures or other shapes when removed.

-The Wonder Loom kit includes a loom, which features patented channels and flanges to make the looping easier, a picking tool, C-clip fasteners and an assortment of 600 rubber bands.
+The Wonder Loom kit includes a loom, which features patented channels and flanges to make the looping easier, a picking tool, C-clip fasteners, and an assortment of 600 rubber bands.

 History

-The Wonder Loom was created by Cheong Choon Ng, also the creator of the Rainbow Loom, when Wal-Mart and other retailers requested a made-in-the-USA version of the toy.
+The Wonder Loom was created by Cheong Choon Ng, who is also the creator of the Rainbow Loom, when Walmart and other retailers requested a made-in-the-USA version of the toy.
 After reworking the loom to simplify the design, Ng licensed the Wonder Loom to The Beadery Craft Products as the exclusive US manufacturer.
-The product became available for purchase at Wal-Mart stores on 8 November 2013 and shipped 150,000 units per week through the 2013 holiday season and into 2014.
+The product became available for purchase at Wal-Mart stores for $12.88 on 8 November 2013 and shipped 150,000 units per week through the 2013 holiday season and into 2014.

 The Wonder Loom also inspired several instructional books to be published.
 These include: